 Q: How will the Airman and Family Readiness Center and their services (Transition Assistance Program, Air Force Aid) be affected?

-Casualty Services will be available remotely during this time.
-To report an active duty death, please call the Casualty phone at (618)304-5070 to reach an on-call counselor.
+CASUALTY ASSISTANCE: To report an active duty death, please call the Casualty phone at (618)304-5070 to reach an on-call counselor.
 Retiree deaths may be reported to (618)256-6508 and voicemails will be returned daily.
 For general Casualty or Survivor Benefits questions, please email the Casualty org box, email@example.com.
+Survivor Benefits Program briefings will be conducted via phone.

 Q: Will the base fitness centers be closing?